 Today you will be transferred to a local reindeer farm where you will meet with your Sámi host who will give you an insight into the lives of the herders and their animals.
-You will meet the reindeer, feed them, try your hand at lassoing and enjoy a short sleigh ride; a great experience for all the family.
+From the farm, you will then travel by snowmobile-pulled sleigh to meet the reindeer, feed them, and enjoy a warm drink by an open fire; a great experience for all the family.

 You will do some map reading, learn how to identify animals from their footprints, as well as how to light a fire and safely put a wood knife to good use (under supervision).
 Lunch will be enjoyed in a Lappish hut around an open fire: a true wilderness experience!

-In our opinion a husky safari is a key element of any winter holiday and today, after full tuition, you will get to take control of a team of dogs and explore the trails on a safari lasting around one hour.
+After breakfast, you will enjoy a dog sled safari, which in our opinion, is a key element to any winter holiday.
+After full tuition, you will get to take control of a team of dogs and explore the trails on a safari lasting around one hour.
 This is one of those family experiences that you will never forget.
-You will travel with two people per team and children will ride tucked up in the sled (it may be possible for older teenagers to drive the sled at the guide’s discretion).
+You will typically travel with two people per sled, with the adults in control and the children either riding as passengers or travelling in a larger sled which will be driven by the guide.

-After enjoying lunch in the village of Inari, this afternoon you will head to the famous Sámi Siida Museum.
+You will then head to the village of Inari to enjoy lunch before visiting the colourful Sámi Siida Museum.
 We know that the word museum strikes fear into the hearts of many children, but this place offers so much.
 You’ll learn about the fascinating Sámi people, as well as the local wildlife and the Northern Lights.
 There’s also a great gift shop for some souvenir shopping.

 Day 8 Departure